DataDog/documentation/content/en/monitors/create/types/ci.md

 Once [CI Visibility is enabled][1] for your organization, you can create a CI Pipeline or Test monitor.

 CI monitors allow you to visualize CI data and set up alerts on it.
-For example, use a CI Pipeline monitor to receive alerts on a failed pipeline or a job, and use a CI Test monitor to receive alerts on failed or slow tests.
+For example, create a CI Pipeline monitor to receive alerts on a failed pipeline or a job.
+Create a CI Test monitor to receive alerts on failed or slow tests.

 ## Monitor creation

-To create a [CI Pipeline monitor][2] or [CI Test monitor][3] in Datadog, use the main navigation: *Monitors -> New Monitor --> CI*.
+To create a [CI monitor][2] in Datadog, use the main navigation: *Monitors -> New Monitor --> CI*.

 <div class="alert alert-info"><strong>Note</strong>: There is a default limit of 1000 CI monitors per account. <a href="/help/">Contact Support</a> to lift this limit for your account.</div>